RajHiray/Git/README.md

 # Git
-Test Git CLI.
+1.Test Git CLI.

-With New PR.
+2.With New PR.
-From user1.
+3.From user1.

-After Math.
+4.After Math.